-The adoption of this Corporate co-production policy aims to:
+The adoption of this corporate co-production policy aims to:

-- ensure that co-production is considered alongside other methods of engagement and is thus applied in all areas where it can add value, across the entire scope of Swansea council's work. - ensure that the term 'co-production' is understood consistently throughout the council - encourage a consistent approach to co-production across council departments and when talking about co-production with other organisations and residents
+- ensure that co-production is considered alongside other methods of engagement and is applied in all areas where it can add value, across the entire scope of Swansea Council's work - ensure that the term 'co-production' is understood consistently throughout the council - encourage a consistent approach to co-production across council departments and when talking about co-production with other organisations and residents - Support creating the conditions for building trusted relationships between the council and the communities it serves, enabling co-production to eventually take place

-This policy draws on the West Glamorgan Regional Partnership Board Strategic Co-production Framework and the Swansea Council's Co-production for Social Care Strategy.
+This policy draws on the West Glamorgan Regional Partnership Board Strategic Co- production Framework and the Swansea Council's Co-production for Social Care Strategy.
+It aims to build on existing work and good practice at Swansea Council and other organisations.

-We recommend reviewing the policy every five years and updating it with relevant links and new ways of working and implementing co-production.
+We recommend reviewing and updating the policy every five years.
 Any policy reviews could be co-produced with residents who are involved in policy development work with the council.
 Any policy changes must be reflected in the toolkit and any accompanying documents.